Quick Facts About 360-Degree Cameras

 We say yes, overhead-view cameras are worth it.
 However, the cost is (and will remain) a major hurdle.
 Affordable means different things to different people.
 We think anyone who shops for a vehicle in that $20,000-$30,000 range probably won’t be willing to pay several thousand more for a 360-degree camera.
 And it doesn’t matter how effective it is.

-If you find yourself in that boat, you should probably check out one of the more affordable Nissan, Mazda, Hyundai, Toyota, or Mitsubishi models.
+If you find yourself in that boat, you should probably check out one of the more affordable models we listed above.

-Maybe the stress-free parking is worth springing for the extra $7,000-$10,000 it would ultimately cost to buy into a vehicle that provides a surround view.
+Maybe the stress-free parking is worth springing for the extra $7,000-$10,000 it would ultimately cost to buy into the vehicle of your dreams that provides a surround view.
 But probably not.

 On the other hand, it’s worth considering if one of the more affordable models equipped with it appeals to you.
 This is especially true if you are already in that low $30,000 ballpark.
 Adding it for an extra $1,500-$2,000 may be well worth stretching your budget a bit.

-The bottom line is a 360-degree camera is an excellent feature.
+The bottom line is that a 360-degree camera is an excellent feature.
 After you’ve experienced it, you won’t want to park without it again.
-Only you can decide if it’s affordable.
+However, if it’s built-in or an aftermarket addition, only you can decide if it’s affordable.

 Editor’s Note: This article has been updated since its initial publication.